Cagatay Turkay (Professor)

 I have a special interest in working on problems where high-dimensional, spatio-temporal, heterogenous and large datasets are used in answering questions with data.
 The human-side of the solutions I aspire to build is of utmost importance and I always try and take a human-centric approach when thinking about problems and solutions.
 Thanks to this, I have had the pleasure to work with and learn from many researchers with various different backgrounds such as biomedicine, bioinformatics, geography, social science, cyber security to name a few.

-I joined CIM as an Associate Professor in September 2019.
+I have been with CIM since 2019 first as an Associate Professor and then as a Professor since 2022.
 Before that I've been first a Lecturer and then a Senior Lecturer at the Department of Computer Science at City, University of London between 2014 to 2019.
-At City, I worked with the wonderful colleagues at the giCentre.
-I received my PhD degree in Visualisation from University of Bergen, Norway in 2014 and served as a visiting research fellow at Harvard University in 2013.
+At City, I worked with the wonderful colleagues at the giCentreLink opens in a new window.
+I received my PhD degree in Visualisation from University of BergenLink opens in a new window, Norway in 2014 and served as a visiting research fellow at Harvard University in 2013.
 I have an MSc and BSc in Computer Science from Sabanci University and Middle East Technical University in Turkey.
 I frequently publish my research on visualisation journals such as IEEE TVCG, CGF, and IEEE CG&A, as well as journals in machine learning and data mining.
 I serve on the organising and programme committees for several conferences such as IEEE VIS, EuroVis, BioVis and EuroVA, and serve on the editorial boards of Computers & Graphics and Machine Learning and Knowledge Extraction journals, as well as having guest editor roles at ACM TiiS and IEEE CG&A.

 Feb 2021 – Jan.
-2022: RAMP VIS: Making Visual Analytics an Integral Part of the Technological Infrastructure for Combating COVID-19, £11k for Warwick (Turkay, Co-I)
+2022: RAMP VIS: Making Visual Analytics an Integral Part of the Technological Infrastructure for Combating COVID-19Link opens in a new window, £11k for Warwick (Turkay, Co-I)

 Aug.
 2020 - Jul.
-2022: DECIDE - Delivering Enhanced Biodiversity Information with Adaptive Citizen Science and Intelligent Digital Engagements, NERC, £96k for Warwick (Turkay, Co-I)
+2022: DECIDE - Delivering Enhanced Biodiversity Information with Adaptive Citizen Science and Intelligent Digital EngagementsLink opens in a new window, NERC, £96k for Warwick (Turkay, Co-I)

 Mar.
 2020 - Jul.
 2020: More-than-human data interactions in the smart city, EPSRC HDI Network+, £62k (Turkay, Co-I)